nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 :pencil2: Open up `main.js`.
 This file is the main entrypoint for the JavaScript code that runs in the browser.

-Notice that `main.js` has some code in it already that fetches data from the server:
+Notice that `main.js` has some code in it already that uses the [fetch]() browser api to retreive data from the server:

 ```javascript
 const helloWorldApiResponse = await fetch('/helloworld');